Definitions

 Access the inner value through field lookup:

-The standard library uses framed types for value types such as Date.
+The standard library defines framed standard types such as Bool, Int32,

 Module definitions¶